djrowley2104/MS3-Project-Cossetted/README.md

 # UX / User Experience

 ## First Time Visitor Goals
-### As a First Time Visitor, I want them to be able to, login and create an account easily.
+### As a First Time Visitor, I want them to be able to be able to, login and create an account easily.
-### Once logged in they need to be able to find classics for sale, well after logging in they are directed to this page.
+### Once logged in they need to be able to find classics for sale, well after logging in they are directed to the home page.
+They can they navigate easily to the items for sale.

 ## Returning Visitor Goals
 ### As a Returning Visitor, I want them to be able to find what the want and to be able to sell and buy items quickly and easily.
-### The returning user would need to be able to view their profile and to be able to remove any unneeded adds from the site this is done from the both; the buy and the user profile pages.
+### The returning user would need to be able to view their profile and to be able to remove any un-needed adds from the site, this can be done from the both; the classified adds and the user profile pages.

 # Design / Features

 ## The site has been designed allow users to only see approved adverts for classics.
 The adverts are approved by the admin account holder.
-## New sales types can be reviewed and added by the Admin, they can also be deleted if they are no longer needed.
+## New sales types can be reviewed and added once again only by the Admin, they can also be deleted if they are no longer needed.
-##

 ## Colour Scheme
 ### I decided to use a light blue background, no idea why it seems to be calming and relaxed maybe it represents a clear blue sky on a nice day.
 ### Test was decided to be set to white, the contrast seems to work quite well.
-Typography
+## Typography
 ### Standard fonts from Materialize, I have no need to over complicate this project, I feel standard san serif font is easier to read and therefore better for the user.
 ## Imagery
 ### Imagery is important.
 The images used where all taken from Google searchs and then adapted to my requirement using MS Paint.